 In the Cambridge Advanced exam, writing a report is one of the tasks you may be asked to do in Part 2.
 Here we will look at what you need to know about Advanced report writing.

-An advanced report is an example of a real world writing task where you are required to analyse a scenario or problem and generally offer solutions that can be acted on.
+Advanced report writing is an example of a real world writing task where you are required to analyse a scenario or problem and generally offer solutions that can be acted on.
 As you can see from the exam question below the audience is real.

 Firstly, you need to show that you have an understanding of the type of register and structure needed.
 For reports the style is generally formal or very formal.
 An additional requirement is that you follow the very clear conventions that go with the structure of reports.